jgemps12/OS3_Process_Simulator_with_Message_Passing/README.md

 The simulated system clock will continue to iterate until a process can finally terminate.
 Termination times for Process **2003552** are illustrated by `TermTimeS` and `TermTimeNano` as shown above.

 #### iii.)
 Concurrency
-Even though multiple child processes (i.e., **2003552** and **2003553**) exist concurrently in the system, only one child is allowed to send and receive messages from the parent process at a time.
-The **Round-Robin scheduling algorithm** decides which child gets to perform message passing at any given time.
+Even though multiple child processes (i.e., **2003552** and **2003553**) exist concurrently in the system, only one child is allowed to send and receive messages to and from the parent process at a time.
+A modified **Round-Robin scheduling algorithm** decides which child can pass messages at any given time.

+**NOTE:** This algorithm is *modified* since Round-Robin scheduling typically runs processes for a fixed amount of time.
+For this project, a child does not run for predetermined time periods.
+It must instead pass messages to and from OSS (i.e., the parent) before the next child can run, which can result in variable runtimes.

 ```bash
 OSS: Sending message to Worker #0 PID 2003552 at time 1:125000000